-This is the other view of the data received.
-Notice that all non-printable characters were replaced with their code i.e. #0D.
-It is clear from the data screen above, that the data block (within the green rectangle) ends with #0A#0D#0A (underlined by red).
-In this example, our data block contains two parts namely, 1 and 2.
-The part #2 was adjusted to the width of the window.
+It is the other view of the data received.
+Notice that all non-printable characters were replaced with their code i.e., #0D.
+It is clear from the data screen above that the data block (within the green rectangle) ends with #0A#0D#0A (underlined by red).
+In this example, our data block contains two parts, namely, 1 and 2.
+Part #2 was adjusted to the width of the window.
 Both of these parts should be interpreted as a single whole.

-We are now ready for configuring of the modules.
-First, select the "ASCII data query and parser" plug-in (Fig.5, pos. #1) from a drop-down list.
-Then, enable a parsing option for data received (Fig.5, pos. #2) and select the necessary data export plug-ins.
-The DDE server (Fig.6, pos. #3) will help to check the accuracy of the parser's configuration.
-The "ODBC database" plug-in will write the data to the Microsoft SQL Server 2000 (Fig.6, pos. #4).
+We are now ready to configure the modules.
+First, select the "ASCII data query and parser" plugin (Fig.5, pos. #1) from a drop-down list.
+Then, enable a parsing option for data received (Fig.5, pos. #2) and select the necessary data export plugins.
+The DDE server (Fig.6, pos. #3) will help check the accuracy of the parser's configuration.
+The "ODBC database" plugin will write the data to the Microsoft SQL Server 2000 (Fig.6, pos. #4).

 Fig.7.
 PBX data logger.
 Parser configuration

-The next tab is a very important part of the parser configuration.
+The next tab is a crucial part of the parser configuration.
 The data parser uses this information for data extraction from the data block.
-In the example, the data block contains 4 data items (see Fig.1) namely: date and time, calling party number, called party number and call length in seconds, which should be separated out to different variables.
+In the example, the data block contains 4 data items (see Fig.1), namely: date and time, calling party number, called party number, and call length in seconds, which should be separated out to different variables.
 Later, these variables will be used in the data export and will be placed in different columns of our SQL2000 database.

 Fig.8.
 PBX data logger.
 Parser items.

 Any new items may be added by clicking the "Add item" button (Fig.8, pos.
 7).
-Before adding an item the program will ask you about an item description.
+Before adding an item, the program will ask you about an item description.
 You can type any characters here, which will help you to remember a variable's content.
-For this example all 4 variables with their corresponding descriptions have been added.
+For this example, all four variables with their corresponding descriptions have been added.

-is the data type of the characters extracted.
+- Data type.
+It is the data type of the characters extracted.
 For example, you can specify FLOAT or STRING data types.
-The data will be converted to the conversion type later, in the data export module.
-The data type here is being used for formatting of the value, which will be specified on the "Data formats" tab later.
-In the example, the "Call date and time" field has the DateTime data type, the "Call len" field has the Integer data type.
+The plugin converts the string values to that data type.
+The plugin uses the options from the "Data formats" tab for converting.
+In the example, the "Call date and time" field has the DateTime data type, and the "Call len" field has the Integer data type.
 All other fields have the String data type;

-is the number of characters, which will be transferred to a variable.
+- Fixed length.
+It is the number of characters, which will be extracted to a variable.
 The minimum value is 1.

-All other items have the same parameters, a position, a length and a data type of other.
+All other items have the same parameters except the position, length, and data type.